Square taps Postmates to let merchants offer on-demand deliveries

 Square is partnering with courier network Postmates to bring on-demand deliveries to more restaurants and retailers.

-The integration, which is rolling out today, will enable retailers of any size that are using Square’s payments platform to offer their customers the option of having any item delivered.
+The integration, which is rolling out today, will enable retailers — of any size — that use Square’s payments platform to offer customers the option of having any item delivered.

 It’s worth noting that Square already offers food deliveries through Caviar, a company it acquired back in 2014, and it has also snapped up other food delivery platforms, such as Fastbite and Entrees on-Trays.
 But a Postmates partnership opens up Square’s delivery smarts significantly.